roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

+--- # **Default header added**
+title: RAG authoring
+---

 # RAG authoring

 When creating a vector database for RAG, it is not necessary to curate the content: LM markdown for education will ingest all markdown documents in the input directory and add the relevant information automatically.
 However, it is also possible to curate this document.
 Here, we detail how this may be done in an interactive interactive process.

 ## Step 1: preparing content

-Creation of a RAG application starts with the documents the application will be serving.
-You can prepare all documents at once, or incrementally.
+Creating a RAG application begins with gathering the documents that the application will serve.
+You can prepare all documents at once or add them incrementally.

-The language model may assist the RAG author in the creation of content.
-You can ask the language model to comment on your content for clarity and conciseness, to suggest improvements, to create questions that your text answers to verify the points that your text addresses.
+The language model can assist the RAG author in content creation by proofreading the text.
+You may ask the model to review your content for clarity and conciseness, suggest improvements, or generate questions that verify the points your text addresses.

 The interaction with the model takes place through metadata blocks.
-You insert the property `query:` in the block, and send the markdown to the language model for response.
-For example, in the following markdown, a query property was manually added to the markdown text:
+You create a metadata block before the heading containing the text you want to proofread, insert the property `query:` in the block with the text of your request, and send the markdown to the language model for response.
+For example, in the following markdown, the query property manually added requests an evaluation of the text for clarity and conciseness:

 ``` markdown
 ---